Type tf.keras.utils

 -

-- A Jupyter notebook Image object if Jupyter is installed.
+object - A Jupyter notebook Image object if Jupyter is installed.
 This enables in-line display of the model plots in notebooks.

 object serialize_keras_object(object instance)